UNITED24 - Make a charitable donation in support of Ukraine!

 Hojjatoleslam Dr. Ra'isi was the First Deputy of the Judiciary for ten years from 2004 to 2014 .
 He, who experienced two heads of forces in this position, as one of the senior judicial officials of the country, was responsible for organizing and managing the organization of this complex.
 From 1393 to Esfand 1394, he served as the Attorney General.

 Ra'isi had worked as a special prosecutor for the clergy since 2012 with the decree of the Supreme Leader.
-He was also appointed as the patron saint of Astan Quds Razavi (as) by the decree of Grand Ayatollah Khamenei on March 8, 1994, and he is still honored to serve in that lofty threshold.
+He was also appointed as the patron saint of Astan Quds Razavi (as) by the decree of Grand Ayatollah Khamenei on March 8, 1994, and he was still honored to serve in that lofty threshold.

-It is worth mentioning that in 1997, he became a member of the Clergy Society at the suggestion of some influential members of the militant clergy community, including Ayatollah Mahdavi Kani, and with the approval of the Central Council of the Clergy Society.
+It was worth mentioning that in 1997, he became a member of the Clergy Society at the suggestion of some influential members of the militant clergy community, including Ayatollah Mahdavi Kani, and with the approval of the Central Council of the Clergy Society.

 Ra'isi was nominated in 2006 by the Qom Seminary Teachers Association and the Society of Fighting Clergy and on the recommendation of the elites of South Khorasan Province for membership in the fourth term of the Assembly of Experts, which was elected by more than 80% of the people.
 Two years after attending this assembly, the nation's experts elected him as a member of the presidium.